Soyuz TM-7: Mission highlights

 The original launch date of November 21 was moved back to permit French president François Mitterrand to view the launch, which was also attended by David Gilmour and Nick Mason of Pink Floyd, who made an audio recording of the event for potential use in a future project.
 The spacecraft arrived at the Mir station carrying a three-man crew, including French cosmonaut Chrétien on his second flight into space.
 Titov, Manarov, and Chrétien returned to Earth in Soyuz TM-6.
 Alexander Volkov, Sergei Krikalev, and Valeri Polyakov remained aboard Mir.
 On 1989 April 28, they left Mir in mothballs and returned to Earth in Soyuz-TM 7.
 The Soyuz-TM land landing system is effective at reducing velocity in the vertical direction.
 However, according to cosmonaut Sergei Krikalev, winds at the landing site often impart considerable horizontal velocity.
-As a result, about 80 percent of all Soyuz descent modules come to rest on their sides.
 During the rough landing, Krikalev suffered a minor injury to his knee.